Wrongful Death Lawyer in Portland, Oregon

 How Long Do I Have to File a Wrongful Death Claim in Oregon?

-Our Portland wrongful death attorneys fully understand the hurt caused by losing a loved one due to someone else’s negligence and provide a way forward that allows our clients to hold the negligent party accountable for their losses.
+Our Portland wrongful death attorneys near you fully understand the hurt caused by losing a loved one due to someone else’s negligence and provide a way forward that allows our clients to hold the negligent party accountable for their losses.

 Call Our Portland Wrongful Death Lawyer For A Free Consultation

-If you believe you have a claim and have questions or concerns about pursuing compensation, please contact our Portland personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free confidential assessment of your claim.
+If you believe you have a claim and have questions or concerns about pursuing compensation, please contact our Portland personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free, confidential assessment of your claim.

 Frequently Asked Questions for Wrongful Death in Portland, Oregon